How to Improve Employee Safety with Automated Cash Systems - Brink's US

-In addition to in-store cash handling tasks, more time and labour costs are spent when employees make dangerous trips to and from the bank.
-Throughout the day, managers and authorised employees are exposed to various risks, including theft.
+In addition to in-store cash handling tasks, more time and labor costs are spent when employees make dangerous trips to and from the bank.
+Throughout the day, managers and authorized employees are exposed to various risks, including theft.
 This is particularly true for employees who transport cash deposits to the local branch or return with change or smaller bills for their tills.

 Business owners and managers also face the challenges of employee accountability with manual cash handling processes.
 Management is often left wondering who has access to their cash and where exactly the funds are.
 Additionally, they’re unable to reconcile discrepancies or track lost or misplaced cash as needed.

-Has your business experienced any of the above frustrations?
+Has your business experienced any of the frustrations above?
 You’re not alone.

 Continue reading to see how retailers are automating common cash handling tasks to overcome these headaches and better secure their employees.

 At the start of the business day, a cashier begins their shift with a starting till.
 Then, throughout the day, cash sales increase the amount of money in the till.
 In an ideal situation, managers could come through for a till sweep or employees could deposit the excess cash in a drop safe while ensuring customers are still assisted.
 But many times in fast-paced environments, managers may be pulled away from assisting customers or employees are unable to step away, resulting in cash build up in the tills.

 - Excess cash increases the risk of internal theft or misplaced profits

 - Multiple touch points and a lack of accountability occur from the point of sale to the drop safe